 Chimney Top Rock

 I really, really love this spot for photoshoots.
 It’s a short, paved hike to the overlook and there are other, smaller stops along the way.
 At the end of the trail, there’s a sea of trees!
-Super beautiful.
-This would be an awesome spot for an elopement, engagement photos or even wedding party photos.
+This would be an awesome spot for an elopement, engagement photos or even wedding party photos because there’s space and the pathway is paved.

 Another great thing about Chimney Top Rock is that it’s accessible through the same parking lot as Princess Arch.
 One easy drive takes you to two amazing views!

-Princess Arch features a beautiful view, a natural bridge, and several small caves.
+Princess Arch features the arch itself as well as beautiful view, natural bride, and several small caves.
 Also a very short hike from a parking lot, making it a good photo choice for engagement, elopement or wedding party photos.

 The road to access both of these trailheads is called Sky Bridge Road, or Highway 715.
 You need a backcountry camping permit to camp there.
 It feels wilderness-y and awesome.
 Along Sky Bridge Road, there are official trails (like those listed above) and unofficial trails, like Copperas Falls trail.

 This trail, though unofficial, is supposedly popular.
 We managed to get to the falls without getting lost, but we did have to walk through a few streams.
-The hike is also 3.6 miles each way, so it takes an hour!
+The hike is also 3.6 miles each way, so it takes a while!

 Pro tip: utilize All Trails to read forums and trail details for pretty much any trail anywhere, including Red River Gorge.

-View more photos from this Copperas Falls engagement session!
+View photos from a Copperas Falls engagement session!
 It really is a dynamic location.
 I wouldn’t recommend it for any type of session except engagement because of the long hike.

 Near Copperas Falls is a much easier trail leading to Whistling Arch.
 This trail features a little secluded overlook, an arch, and lots of big rocks for sittin’.
 Whistling Arch is a great photo location for engagement, elopement or wedding party photos.
 It’s a short walk, and there are great backdrops in every direction.